-Crowdfunding is booming in Europe.
-Banks and other traditional lenders are not able to finance all the businesses because of the risk and other regulations.
+European Crowdfunding Regulation coming soon predicts crowdfunding boom in EU/EEA area.
 Crowdfunding platforms provide a marketplace for other lenders to fill the gaps and finance existing and new businesses.
-Interest rate paid by the crowdfunding platforms to the lenders is usually higher than paid by traditional finance institutions.
+Interest rate paid by the crowdfunding and P2P platforms to the investors is usually higher than paid by traditional finance institutions.

 Crowdfunding instruments.
-Rise of capital using ICO and Token offerings
+Rise of capital using Securities and Token offerings

 Licensed Crowdfunding platform operators are permitted to finance their client companies through crowdfunding platforms using different instruments: (i) loan agreement; (ii) issue of debt securities (i.e. bonds); (iii) issue of equity securities (i.e. shares); (iv) assignment of claim rights deriving from existing credit agreements.
 Modern instruments like Token Offering and Security Token Offering STO can be used in order to raise the capital for investment project through licensed crowdfunding platforms.
 Securities issued by licensed crowdfunding platforms are allowed for distribution in all European market allowing to attract capital from all around EU/EEA.